Blog

 In the generated code, you’ll find an extensions folder.
 You should have a <inline-code>shopify.extension.toml<inline-code> file, which you can use to change your extension settings, a <inline-code>package.json<inline-code> file, and in the <inline-code>src<inline-code> folder, you’ll find your actual extension code.

-Go ahead and start your extension using <inline-code>yarn dev<inline-code> and select the same store you installed your app on earlier.
+Go ahead and start your extension using <inline-code>yarn shopify app dev<inline-code> and select the same store you installed your app on earlier.
 Copy and paste the generated URLs to make sure everything runs in the customer account pages as expected.

 We’re going to update our <inline-code>.toml<inline-code> file to include an additional menu action modal extension.
 This will add the widget, the UI, and the card that appears, when a customer needs to select an issue.